 #3 Mistake: Choosing the Wrong SEO Company

 If you’ve decided to hire an SEO agency so you and your staff can focus on what you do best, there are a few things you should know.
-Hiring the right SEO agency can breathe new life into your business — providing you a steady stream of qualified leads year round.
+Hiring the right SEO agency can breathe new life into your business — providing you with a steady stream of qualified leads year-round.

 However, hiring the wrong SEO agency could actually do your business more harm than good.
 Some businesses have actually been delisted from Google altogether because of black hat SEO tactics.